Welding Table Top Thickness Guide: 1/4

 Limitations to state honestly:

 Without adequate substructure, a standalone 1/4" plate is vulnerable to flex and heat-induced warping over time.
-Heavy impact from dropping large components directly onto the surface can cause edge deformation around fixture holes, though CAD modeling shows that if tooling will deform a hole edge on 1/4" material, it will do the exact same thing on 3/8" material, since the thicker plate only reduces the tool's lean angle by a tiny fraction of 1 degree.
+Heavy impact from dropping large components directly onto the surface can cause edge deformation around fixture holes.

 Use Cases of 1/4" Steel